 This dog was bred as a herder and guardian of sheep flocks.
 They were born to live with shepherds and livestock and scare away or kill marauding wolves and other predators.
-Their size is probably already doing half the job, as a male dog can stand at up to 80cm at the withers.
-There are most definitely bigger Kangals, but they were less suitable for the job as a sheep herder.
+Their size is probably already doing half the job, as a male dog can stand up to 80cm at the withers.
+There are bigger Kangals, but they were less suitable for the job of a sheep herder.

 The nomadic life made the Kangal hardy and agile as they had to live outdoors and travel great distances in hot summers and sub-zero winters.
 This led to an exquisite and fast breed.
 The Kangal has sighthound influence which contributed to their agility.
 Being bred to survive in rural areas and vast surroundings, they're perfectly adapted to withstand the harshest weather conditions.

 Certain molosser breeds with strong guarding instincts have been chosen to perfect this dog over centuries and make the Kangals what they are today.